Microsoft Word: Accessible Word Documents

 - Follow-up email support

-- Basics of accessibility for users with different types of disabilities
+- Considerations for creating accessible documents for users with different types of disabilities

 - Key terminology